artenlf/react-typescript-studies/README.md

 Hint about spreading operators: Depending on scope this is not recommended, given some unexpected behaviors while using it on props-bloated components or third-party API's.
 On our case it was a way to reduce verbose and it's a fine.

 Lesson 10: we've added our Stopwatch and Clock components to complete the static part of our project.
-Next step we'll be working with States to make our project a dinamic app.
+Next step we'll be working with States to make our project a dynamic app.

+Lesson 11: we created our first useState function and learned about its syntax, using an Array composed by first an index as an State and then a function as a setState.